NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 11.4 update 1](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 11.5](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 11.5
+* Added `cuDLAHybridMode`.
+Demonstrate usage of cuDLA in hybrid mode.
+* Added `cuDLAStandaloneMode`.
+Demonstrate usage of cuDLA in standalone mode.
+* Added `cuDLAErrorReporting`.
+Demonstrate DLA error detection via CUDA.
+* Added `graphMemoryNodes`.
+Demonstrates memory allocations and frees within CUDA graphs using Graph APIs and Stream Capture APIs.
+* Added `graphMemoryFootprint`.
+Demonstrates how graph memory nodes re-use virtual addresses and physical memory.
+* All samples from CUDA toolkit are now available on [GitHub](https://github.com/nvidia/cuda-samples).

 ### CUDA 11.4 update 1
 * Added support for VS Code on linux platform.